Amogh9000/Borderland-Survivors---Amazon-ML-/README.md

 ##  License

 This project is developed for the Amazon ML Challenge 2025.
-The solution uses MIT/Apache 2.0 licensed models as per challenge requirements.
+The solution uses Apache 2.0 licensed models as per challenge requirements.

 ---